Semiparametric Copula Estimation for Spatially Correlated Multivariate Mixed Outcomes: Analyzing Visual Sightings of Fin Whales from a Line Transect Survey: Extended rank likelihood for semiparametric copula estimation

+Note that the extended rank likelihood \eqref{eq:erl_bgc} depends only on the parameter of interest, $\bm{R}$, and not on the marginal distributions $\bm{F}=(F_1,F_2,\ldots,F_p)^\top$.
+Although the marginal distributions implicitly influence the observed data $\bm{y}$ through the transformation in \eqref{eq:bgc}, the likelihood itself does not require their explicit specification or estimation.
+This also means that the discontinuity of $F_j$ for discrete outcomes does not affect inference on the dependence structure $\bm{R}$.
+Following \cite{hoff2007extending}, we refer to this framework as ``semiparametric'' because the dependence structure is modeled parametrically through the Gaussian copula, while the marginal distributions are left completely unspecified.

-as $F_j$ is a nondecreasing function and observing $y_{ij} < y_{i'j}$ for any $i\neq i'$ implies that $z_{ij} < z_{i'j}$.
-Note that this likelihood depends only on the parameter of interest, $\bm{R}$, and not on the nuisance parameters, $\bm{F}=(F_1,F_2,\ldots,F_p)^\top$.
-It can be regarded as a type of marginal likelihood in the presence of nuisance parameters and can be derived in terms of the decomposition theorem on sufficient statistics.
+The extended rank likelihood can be regarded as a type of marginal likelihood and can be derived in terms of the decomposition theorem on sufficient statistics.
 That is,

 and to estimate $\bm{R}$, it is sufficient to use only $\Pr(\bm{z}\in D|\bm{R})$.
-Function \eqref{eq:erl_bgc} is called the extended rank likelihood because it is derived from the marginal probability of the ranks, and can be seen as a multivariate version of the rank likelihood \citep{pettitt1982inference, heller2001pairwise}, being free of the nuisance parameters for continuous and discrete data.
+The extended rank likelihood can also be seen as a multivariate version of the rank likelihood \citep{pettitt1982inference, heller2001pairwise}.
 For a more detailed discussion on the extended rank likelihood and sufficient statistics, see \cite{hoff2007extending}, Section 5.

 \cite{hoff2007extending} further developed an algorithm to compute the posterior of $\bm{R}$ using the Gibbs sampler with the parameter expansion technique \citep{liu1999parameter}.
 This algorithm can also be used when observations are missing at random.
 The algorithm can be easily implemented in the \texttt{R} programming language using the \texttt{sbgcop.mcmc} function of the {\bf sbgcop} package.